janwright73/janwright.github.io/README.md

       <img src="./yourimagefile.JPG">
     </html>
   ```
-7) yourimagefile.JPG should be an image file of yourself
+7) Find an image file of yourself and make sure that the file name matches your Index.html img tag source file name.
-8) drag and drop these files from your local filesystem to the GitHub page
+8) Drag and drop these files from your local filesystem to the GitHub page
 9) Commit your changes by pressing the 'Commit changes' button
-10) test your personal website by opening a new browser window and navigating to 'yourGitHubuserId.github.io'
+10) Test your personal website by opening a new browser window and navigating to 'yourGitHubuserId.github.io'